taylorlapeyre/taylorlapeyre.github.io/about.md

 ### A Little More About Me ###

-Reading walls of text on the internet is a pain, so I will try to be consise.
+Reading walls of text on the internet is a pain, so I will try to be concise.

 * I like programming in [Ruby][1], Python, and Lua.
 * I like designing [web applications][2], especially with Rails.